 Rinses should not be used in children under 6 years old.

-Fluoridated varnishes, gels, or foams may be put on the teeth by a dentist or other dental healthcare professional.
+Fluoridated varnishes, gels, or foams may be put on the teeth by a dentist or other dental healthcare professional or primary care provider.

 These may be applied every 3 to 6 months beginning when the first tooth appears.

 Other sources include teas, soft drinks, and some bottled water